 Man detained minutes before FM arrives for CAA event

-A man was detained by security officials at Chennai airport on Sunday when he shouted 'Down down NPA,' minutes before Union Finance Minister Nirmala Sitharaman arrived here to address a pro-CAA event.
+A man was detained by security officials at Chennai airport on Sunday when he shouted 'Down down NPR rpt NPR,' minutes before Union Finance Minister Nirmala Sitharaman arrived here to address a pro-CAA event.
 Police said the man had arrived at the airport to meet a relative and enquired why there was enhanced security.

-On being told that the FM would be arriving here, he shouted 'down down NPA', following which he was detained, they said.
+On being told that the FM would be arriving here, he shouted 'down down NPR RPT NPR', following which he was detained, they said.
 Nirmala Sitharaman will address a CAA event here, which is part of BJP's nationwide 'Jan Jagran Abhiyan' campaign in support of the Act.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)